Javier Aguirre (director): Biography and career

 Spanish horror movie fans know him as the director of three popular Paul Naschy horror films, El jorobado de la Morgue (1973, aka Hunchback of the Morgue), El gran amor del conde Drácula (1973, aka Count Dracula's Great Love) and El asesino esta entre los trece (aka The Killer is One of the Thirteen).

-Personal life

 Aguirre was married to actress Enriqueta Carballeira from 1966 to 1977.
 The couple had a daughter, Arantxa Aguirre, who also works as a director.
 Javier was married to actress Esperanza Roy when he died.

-Death

 Aguirre died on 4 December 2019 in a Madrid hospital after a long illness.
 He was still married to actress Esperanza Roy at the time of his death.